gonerick2000-max/sql-data-warehouse-project/README.md

 The purpose of this layer is to clean and standardize the data from the sources.
 For that, in this layer the following transformations are applied:
 - Data cleansing (TRIM, NULL handling, invalid value filtering)
 - Data deduplication using window functions (ROW_NUMBER)
-- Standardization of categorical values (e.g., gender, status)
+- Standardization of categorical values
-- Data type corrections and formatting (e.g., date conversion)
+- Data type corrections and formatting
-- Basic business logic and enrichment (e.g., price correction, derived sales)
+- Basic business logic and enrichment
 ### Gold Layer
+Implements a star schema.
+#### Dimensions
+* `gold.dim_customers`
+* `gold.dim_products`
+#### Fact Table:
+* `gold.fact_sales`

+Key features:
+    - Integration of CRM and ERP datasets
+    - Creation of surrogate keys for dimensions
+    - Business-friendly column naming
+    - Handling of temporal product data (validity ranges)
 ---

 ## Data Analysis